SoundExplorers/SoundExplorers/README.txt

-Sound Explorers Audio Archive is a project under development whose aim is to facilitate the archiving of audio recordings, together with associated documentation and, where available, videos.
+Sound Explorers Audio Archive is a project under development whose aim is to facilitate the archiving of audio recordings, together with associated documentation, images and videos.

 Its intended initial use is to archive the recordings that have been accumulated over several years by New Zealand's Sound and Light Exploration Society ('Sound Explorers') http://www.soundexplorers.co.nz/.
-The recordings are mostly of musical performances presented by the society at various locations, mostly its main venue, which is currently the Pyramid Club in Wellington.
+The recordings are mostly of musical performances presented by Sound Explorers at various locations, mostly its main venue, which is currently the Pyramid Club in Wellington.

 However, though development is for Sound Explorers in the first instance, the nature of the data would lend itself to the modification of the software to allow other organisations or individuals to archive similar collections of recordings, probably mostly of music.